-We're gearing up for a March 12th launch of our brand new Hydrating Gel and I can't wait to add this new product to our line.
+Since launching our Hydrating Gel less than a year ago, it has quickly become one of our most popular skincare items.
 I developed it at the request of the Master Aestheticians at Luna Aesthetics & Spa.
 My facialist, Cat, has been especially excited about this product because she said she wasn't aware of a clean beauty formulation of a water-based moisturizer.

-As a quick review, a hydrator is a product containing primarily (or only) water-based ingredients designed to up the water content in skin.
-Most of the water we consume doesn't make it all the way to skin's surface, and many people are surprised to learn that 80% of people have dehydrated skin (regardless of skin type).
+Did you know that most of the water we consume doesn't make it all the way to skin's surface?
+Many people are surprised to learn that 80% of people have dehydrated skin (regardless of skin type).
 Dehydrated skin can be pale, rough, dull, slow to heal, and show many more fine lines and wrinkles than normal.

 1. Acts as a nutrient-rich makeup primer.